sami12rom/Focus-Buddy-Pomodoro-Timer/README.md

 **Achievement permanence** — once an achievement is unlocked its ID is stored in `unlockedAchievements`.
 The `getAchievements` helper checks this array first, so achievements stay unlocked even when the underlying metric resets (e.g. streak breaks back to 0).

 **Ambient audio** — `useAmbientSound` sets `playsInSilentModeIOS: true` and `staysActiveInBackground: true` on mount.
-Volume fades use a 50ms `setInterval` ramp to avoid abrupt cuts.
-A `volumeRef` keeps the latest volume accessible inside async callbacks without stale closures.
+It can run up to 2 ambient sound layers at once, balances combined volume with a simple mix gain, and uses 50ms fade ramps to avoid abrupt cuts.

 **Companion dialogue** — `getCompanionMessage` evaluates 8 priority tiers in order on every home screen focus.
 The fallback pool uses a day-seeded index so the message is stable throughout the day but changes daily without any server call.